PDF TOOLS

 How to Read PDF Files in C++

-In this article, we will only explore how to read PDF files in C++ using the Xpdf command-line tool.
+In this article, we will explore how to read PDF files in C++ using the Xpdf command-line tool.
 Xpdf provides a range of utilities for working with PDF files, including extracting text content.
 By integrating Xpdf into a C++ program, we can extract the text from PDF files and process it programmatically.

 Xpdf - Command-line Tools

 Xpdf is an open-source software suite that provides a collection of tools and libraries for working with PDF (Portable Document Format) files.
 The Xpdf suite includes several command-line utilities and C++ libraries that enable various PDF-related functionalities, such as parsing, rendering, text extraction, and more.
-Some key components of Xpdf include: pdfimages, pdftops, pdfinfo, pdfimages.
+Some key components of Xpdf include pdfimages, pdftops, pdfinfo, and pdfimages.
 Here, we are going to use pdftotext to read PDF documents.

 pdftotext is a command-line tool that extracts text content from PDF files and outputs it as plain text.
 This tool is particularly useful when you need to extract the textual information from PDFs for further processing or analysis.
 Using options, you can also specify which page or pages to extract text from.